AirGuanZ/cuj/README.md

 cmake -DLLVM_DIR="llvm_cmake_config_dir" ..
 ```

-To add CUJ into a CMake project, simply use `ADD_SUBDIRECTORY` and link with target `cuj`.
+To add CUJ into a CMake project, simply use `ADD_SUBDIRECTORY` and link against `cuj`.

 ## Usage